wirepas/backend-apis/gateway_to_backend/README.md

 it can create duplicates that will have to be filtered by the backends.
 To ease this filtering, each event contains a unique identifier (random 64 bits value) in its header.
+However, some broker are not 100% MQTT compliant and do not support some of the QoS values.
+So nothing is enforced for the QoS values.
+Even if it is recommended to use QoS2 in some places (like with downlink traffic) the broker may limit this usage.

 ### Gateway status module